We’re here when you have time to talk

 A safe space to talk, around the clock

-We have a main group where any and all caregivers are welcome.
+We have a main group where any and all people supporting the mental and/or physical health of another person are welcome.
 This is a great place to find support and answers from other caregivers any hour of the day or night.
 Because the main group has so many people in it (and so much activity!) it can take over your Facebook feed.

-Sometimes it’s the experiences of other caregivers, maybe it’s a great tip, or it might be the latest news impacting the lives of caregivers.
+Sometimes it’s the experiences of other carers, maybe it’s a great tip, or it might be the latest news impacting the lives of carers.
 We like to share some feel-good stories and videos, too.

 We get some lively discussions going on our Facebook page.
 Just remember that all Facebook pages are public.